 I appreciate that this is a controversial topic and I think it is important to stress that I have been in both public and private sector roles agreeing to extend the time for determination of planning application.

 This example of what I consider to be an abuse of the system is not unique, I have many, as I am sure others across the industry do.
-One of my most surprising was pre-covid, a request for an EoT 2 weeks after an application was made valid due to “officer workload”.
-Again, I fear this is not the intention behind legislation to allow EoT in the first place.
+One of my most surprising was pre-covid, a request for an extensions of time 2 weeks after an application was made valid due to “officer workload”.
+Again, I fear this is not the intention behind legislation to allow extensions of time in the first place.

 Surely if officers are so overworked that they know 6 weeks before the target date that they will not be able to determine the application “on time” this should be highlighted and addressed with proper resourcing rather than covered up with an extension to the target date.